embl-cba/cats/publication/draft.md

 ### Feature importance and subsetting

 The classical way to compute feature importances in RFs is to run an out-of-bag sample of the training data through the RF, and compare the classification results when one feature is exchanged by a random other feature [Ref Breiman].
 As we typically have aroun2000 features and 400 trees, executing above recipe for all features takes a considerable amount of time and would thus perturb the interactivity of our tool.
 We thus opted for a different option: During the training we simply count how often each feature was used in the whole forest.
 The idea being that features which have been selected only at few nodes (in few trees) are probably not very important for the overall classification outcome.
 Such rarely used features can be deactived.
 In our current implementation this mainly speeds up the feature upsampling as this now needs to be done for less features.
 Currently we still compute all features (also deactivated) because features in later resolution levels are derived from features in earlier resolution levels such that it becomes somewhat involved to figure out which features can be left out during the feature computation stage.
 Moreover, after deactivating rarely used features we run the RF training once more, only taking into account the active features.
 Here our intuition is that the RF can learn more informative relations between actually useful features (TODO: test this somehow).

 ### Dealing with anisotropic data

-The algorithm does not always bin isotropically in order to account for a potential anisotropy of the input data.
-For example, if the resolution of the input data is 200 nm in x/y and 600 nm in z, and the cose down-sampling factor is 3, the first binning would be 3x3x1, yielding isotropic data with a (600 nm)^3 voxel size.
-The next binnings would be isotropic.
-This has the advantage that the data becomes very quickly isotropic, such that features computed in lower resolution levels are really 3-D. In addition the implementation of the Hessian matrix and Structure tensor also properly handles anisotropic image calibration (Ref: ImageScience).
+The HM and ST feature computation algorithms are intrinsically dealing with anisotropic data [Ref_ImageScience].
+In addition, we deal with a potential anisotropy during the downsampling steps of our algorithm.
+For example, if the resolution of the input data is 200 nm in x/y and 600 nm in z, the first would downsampling - assuming a downsampling factor of 3 -  would be 3x3x1 (instead of 3x3x3), yielding isotropic data with a (600 nm)^3 voxel size in the next resolution layer.
+The following binnings would be isotropic in this example.

 ### Random forest settings